Papatheodorou-Group/BENGAL/README.md

 The .X of the raw count AnnData file should be stored in dense matrix format, if SeuratDisk is used for .h5ad/.h5seurat conversion.

-## Run instructions:
+## Run instructions

-#### Perpare the conda environment for .h5ad/.h5seurat conversion.
+#### Perpare the conda environment for anndata/seurat conversion.
 In principle, you can use any program to perform the conversion.
-Here we used [SeuratDisk](https://github.com/mojaveazure/seurat-disk).
-Installation of SeuratDisk from source under the provided environment here is recommended for stable conversion results.
-Note that the conda environments for other packages are included in the nextflow program and will be created upon execution.
+Since Oct 2023 we now use [sceasy](https://github.com/cellgeni/sceasy).
+We also no longer use h5seurat format due to challenges in converting to/from anndata.

+It didn't seem so necessary to containerize this process so we provide a light conda environment that is compatible with other parts of the pipeline.
 [Mamba](https://github.com/mamba-org/mamba) is recommended as a faster substitute for conda.

 First create a conda environment for the conversion:

-    conda env create -f envs/hdf5_1820.yml
+`conda env create -f envs/sceasy.yml`
-    conda activate hdf5_1820
-    R

-Then install the package in the R session:
+Then put the path of your sceasy conda environment into the config file in the indicated place.

-    if (!requireNamespace("remotes", quietly = TRUE)) {
-      install.packages("remotes")
-    }
-    remotes::install_github("mojaveazure/seurat-disk", upgrade = 'never')

-Note, the key for this environment to work is the compatible R, hdf5r and hdf5 version.
-Do not change this from the defined version in envs/h5ad_h5seurat_convert.yml.
+#### Perpare the conda environment for running scVI/scANVI and scIB

+These two parts are not containerized since the conda env is relatively easy to set up while the respective container will be very heavy.
+In the future we might consider containerizing it if necessary.

+`conda env create -f envs/scvi.yml`

+`conda env create -f envs/scib.yml`

+Then put the path of your scvi and scib conda environments into the config file in the indicated place.

+#### Pull the containers used in BENGAL.
+Due to the complexity of packages involved in BENGAL, we now provide some containers to help execute the pipeline.
+Please pull these containers into a local dir and specify in the config file.
+Here we assume you use [singularity](https://sylabs.io/) to run these containers on a HPC cluster.

+1. Concatenate anndata files cross-species: `singularity pull bengal_concat.sif docker://yysong123/bengal_concat:4.2.0`
+2. Python based integration: `singularity pull bengal_py.sif docker://yysong123/bengal_py:1.9.2`
+3. Seurat/R based integration: `singularity pull bengal_seurat.sif docker://yysong123/bengal_seurat:4.3.0`

 ### To run BENGAL:
 In a bash shell, check your metadata/config files are set and run:

 1) `conda activate nextflow && nextflow -C config/example.config run concat_by_homology_multiple_species.nf`.
 Add flag `-with-trace -with-report report.html` if you want nextflow run stats.
-2) Convert concatenated files from .h5ad to .h5seurat using SeuratDisk (do not remove the .h5ad files).
-This is for running R-based methods that requires .h5seurat as input.
-The `envs/h5ad_h5seurat_convert.yml` is a working environment to perform the conversion (see above).
-3) `nextflow -C config/example.config run cross_species_integration_multiple_species.nf`
+2) `nextflow -C config/example.config run cross_species_integration_multiple_species.nf`
-4) Convert methods that output .h5seurat files to .h5ad files (do not remove the .h5seurat files), this is for calculating benchmarking metrics.
-5) `nextflow -C config/example.config run cross_species_assessment_multiple_species_individual.nf`
+3) `nextflow -C config/example.config run cross_species_assessment_multiple_species_individual.nf`

 Note: add resume flag `-resume` as appropriate to avoid re-calculation of the same data during multiple runs.

-## Outputs:
+## Outputs

 1) Concatenated raw count AnnData objects containing cells from all species, in the form of .h5ad files.
 Objects are concatenated by matching genes between species using gene homology annotation from ENSEMBL.
 2) Integration result from different algorithms including: [fastMNN](https://bioconductor.org/packages/release/bioc/html/batchelor.html), [harmony](https://github.com/slowkow/harmonypy), [LIGER](https://github.com/welch-lab/liger), [LIGER-UINMF](https://github.com/welch-lab/liger), [scanorama](https://github.com/brianhie/scanorama), [scVI](https://scvi-tools.org/), [SeuratV4CCA](https://satijalab.org/seurat/) and [SeuratV4RPCA](https://satijalab.org/seurat/), in the form of AnnData (.h5ad) or Seurat (.h5seurat) objects.